MicrosoftDocs/bot-docs/articles/language-generation/bot-builder-howto-use-lg-custom-functions.md

 ### [C#](#tab/cs)

-Start by adding a string constant with the name of your custom function.
+Start by adding a string constant with the name of your custom function to your bot constructor.
 The name of your function should be short but recognizable.
 In this sample, the custom function is named `contoso.sqrt`:

 **Bots/CustomFunctionBot.cs**